yorek/azure-sql-db-connection-test/README.md

 ```
 and will report *every minute* information on average execution time (`EA`) and how many executions (`EC`) where done in a minute.

-The test program has a generic exception handler that will catch **all** unhandled exception, and will simply log them, then the loop will restart.
+The test program has a generic exception handler that will catch **all** unhandled exception (even those not handled by the Retry Logic), and will simply log them, then the loop will restart.

 A SLO change will be issued every 3 minutes.